erikandersson96/portfolio-project-two/README.md

 1. In the menu to the left, you will find `Pages` almost at the bottom of the list.
 1. Under `“Source”`, click the dropdown menu called `“None”` and select `“Main”`.
 1. Click `save` and the page will automatically refresh with the website link displayed.
 1. The published `link` will show up above.
-Alternatively, click this [link]().
-LÄGG TILL LÄNKEN PÅ DIN DEPLOYED WEBBSIDA!!!
+Alternatively, click this [link](https://erikandersson96.github.io/portfolio-project-two/).
+(Link opens in a new tab).

 ---